Fun Facts, Observations and Quotes

 The word “man” is said 203 times and Mitch touches the bridge of his nose 42 times.

 Although the geographical setting of the movie is never mentioned, it’s fairly clear that it’s set somewhere in the South (Robert E. Lee High School).
-The only specific nod to Austin is the moontower.
-No other city in America has a moontower except Austin.
+Although they couldn't do much to hide the Texas license plates on the cars, I still don't think Linklater wanted to broadcast or convey the idea it was set in any specific location.
+And the only nod to Austin itself is the moontower.
+No other city in America had a moontower in 1976 except Austin (and that hold true today as well).

 Quentin Tarantino lists Dazed as one of his top 12 films of all time.
 “It’s my favorite movie of the 90s.
 Maybe the only movie that three different generations of college students have seen multiple times.”
 While making Pulp Fiction, the only two movies Tarantino made an effort to see in the theaters were Carlito’s Way and Dazed and Confused.